Meet our team on Whitebait Connection coordinators around the country!

 Shelley McMurtrie

-Shelley was trained as a WBC coordinator in 2016 but has extensive experience in the aquatic fields of science and is a trusted advisor for the local and regional authorities on these matters.
-Shelley is a Director and the Principal Scientist at EOS Ecology; the umbrella organisation for WBC Canterbury.
+Shelley was trained as a Whitebait Connection coordinator in 2016 but has extensive experience in the aquatic fields of science and is a trusted advisor for the local and regional authorities on these matters.
+Shelley is a Director and the Principal Scientist at EOS Ecology; the provider organisation for Whitebait Connection Canterbury.
 She loves to spend lots of time outside either wading in streams looking under rocks, tramping in our great outdoors, or photographing our amazing wildlife and landscapes.

 Expertise